Christus Cardiovascular Center Grand Opening

 Biskie is talking with Amy Heron about the grand opening of the Shreveport Bossier Cardiovascular Center of Excellence.

-The facilities $43 million dollar upgrade includes cutting edge technology like a hybrid surgical suite, allowing surgeons to provide the best care for patients from the suite, without worries of transporting a patient to the OR.
+The facility’s $43 million dollar upgrade includes cutting-edge technology like a hybrid surgical suite, allowing surgeons to provide the best care for patients from the suite, without worries of transporting a patient to the OR.

 In addition to the hybrid surgical suite, the facility has direct access to ambulances, as well as inpatient ICU beds.